1-8192/bu_cs_655_assignment_4_allegranzi/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

 The implementation used is flexible due to the use of interfaces and class hierarchy.
+If any other connection types for accessing customer data were added, it would be easy to create another adapter for the HTTPS interface following the example adapter already created.

+Additionally, more data retrievers classes can easily be added by extending the super class and modifying the customer data loading template method.
+Removing objects should also be simple as most dependencies are based on implementing interfaces rather than on concrete classes directly.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

 The implementation uses clear interfaces and widely used design patterns to ensure readability and ease of understanding.
+The classes are descriptively named, and the adapter class sets up the adapter relationship simply and clearly.
+The DataRetriever abstract class defines the basic functionality and attributes for any concrete child classes that extend it.

 - Describe how you have avoided duplicated code and why it is important.

 One example of avoiding duplicate code was my use of an abstract superclass DataRetriever and the template method pattern.
-The concrete HTTPS and USB interface classes shared basically the same methods, outside of how the connection is established, so I avoided writing out the same code in both classes by moving into the abstract class' template method, and only implementing the connection type-specific messages in the child classes.
+The concrete HTTPS and USB interface classes shared basically the same methods, aside from how the connection is established, so I avoided writing out the same code in both classes by moving into the abstract class' template method, and only implementing the connection type-specific messages in the child classes.